Khranovskiy/cv/parts/spreadsheet component.en.md

 * Introduced performance metrics on frequently used heavy scenarios.
 * Made comparison of the product with analogues from competitors
 * Designed and implemented a public api for working with the object model of the document.
-* I've been answering questions about the product, helping the tech support staff.
+* I've been answering questions about the product, helping the tech support --------------.
 * I've been doing quality testing and finding bugs
 * I developed demo applications - examples of commonly used scenarios.

 ## The most significant achievements

 MS Excel compatibility has been achieved in supported scenarios.
 Participated in more than 9 issues of the product including planning, architecture selection and code quality.
 Participated in more than 9 releases (for 5 years) of the product including planning, architecture selection and code quality.